agcom/lex-java/README.md

 Java SE 17 language Flex description; was made as a homework for a **compiler design principles** college course.

-For the description's shortcomings toward its goal, see [the repository's issues](https://github.com/agcom/lex-java/issues); if you found one that isn't acknowledged, submit it as a new issue.
+For the description's shortcomings, see [the issues](https://github.com/agcom/lex-java/issues); if you found one that isn't acknowledged, submit it as a new issue.

 ## Simple build & run